History Hans Högman

 How common were the Angel Makers?

 It is difficult to assess the extent of the angel-making practice.
 However, they were probably more notorious than common.
 There aren’t particularly many cases in Sweden where angel makers actually were prosecuted.
-A Swedish physician, Richard Wavrinsky, performed an investigation of 160 foster homes at the end of the 1800s and he was only able to point out six actual cases of angel making.
+A Swedish physician, Richard Wavrinsky, performed an investigation of 160 foster homes at the end of the 1800s, and he was only able to point out six actual cases of angel making.
 Wavrinsky was convinced that the other infant deaths at the homes of the foster parents were caused by other grounds such as poverty, poor sanitary circumstances, or general ignorance of child care.
 The last angel maker to be sentenced to death in Sweden was Hilda Nilsson.
-In 1917 she was found guilty of murdering 8 foster children.
+In 1917, she was found guilty of murdering eight foster children.
 See below.

 Angel Maker Hilda Nilsson, Helsingborg, Sweden